-Total wellbeing is about employees being at their best throughout the day – so a company has to be open to address anything that is preventing them from being their best, from diet to sleep, to showing them how to effectively manage stress, how to work effectively, how to manage time, how to solve problems, how to let go of the past and how to connect with others.
+Total wellbeing is about employees being at their best throughout the day.
+There isn’t a one size fits all solution.
+A company should assess and be open to look at anything that is preventing staff from being their best, from diet to sleep, to showing them how to effectively manage stress, how to work effectively, manage time, solve problems, let go of the past and connect with others.

-For employees to be their best, wellbeing needs to be built into every work day and holistic.
 Programmes do not have to be costly.
 Employers can offer an exercise-friendly workplace.
-Teams can do a group 5-minute mindfulness or light stretching session every morning.
-Employers can give more regular breaks to staff.
+Teams can do a regular group 5-minute mindfulness or light stretching session.
+Employers can give regular breaks to staff.
 People that take breaks every 90 minutes to 2 hours are shown to have a 30 percent higher focus than those with fewer or no breaks.
-Managers can maintain strong relationships with staff so problems get solved quickly so stress does not build.
-Employers can offer leadership support and development programmes that help leaders focus and handle their own stress effectively and meaningfully support their teams.
+Managers can maintain strong relationships with staff so problems get solved quickly.
+Employers can offer leadership support and development programmes to help managers lead and handle their own stress more effectively.

-Staff can be educated on the factors that bring about optimal performance.
-When people are well they do well.
+Teams should be educated on the factors that bring about optimal performance.
 When wellbeing is prioritised, people will be able to move in and out of comfort zones in the optimal way so they can rise to the challenge and sleep soundly at night.
 It is not just about reducing absenteeism.
-The Global Corporate Challenge report states the cost of presenteeism – where employees show up for work but underperform – is 10 times the cost of absenteeism.
+The cost of presenteeism, where employees show up for work but underperform, is estimated as 10 times the cost of absenteeism.

 Wellbeing at work is no longer a nice to have but a need to have for all employers that want to be premium brands with engaged staff and strong profits.